sstsimulator/sst-docs/docs/elements/balar/TracingCUDAProgram.md

 title: Tracing CUDA Program
 ---

+This page provides steps to use tracer tool to generate CUDA API traces to run *balar* with *BalarTestCPU*.

 :::warning

 We are working on providing a more robust version of the tracer with the new NVBit release.
 Including better trace format and better computation validation.

 :::

-In order to run balar in trace-driven mode, you will need to supply the *BalarTestCPU* component with a trace file and associated GPU memory copy data dump.
+In order to run *balar* in trace-driven mode, you will need to supply the *BalarTestCPU* component with a trace file and associated GPU memory copy data dump.
 We have created an instruction tracer tool based on [NVBit](https://github.com/NVlabs/NVBit) to generate those.
 You can find relevant code inside [Accel-Sim](https://github.com/accel-sim/accel-sim-framework) framework: `ACCEL_SIM_SRC/util/tracer_nvbit/others/cuda_api_tracer_tool`.

 :::note